-Dutch ovens offer uniform heat and a set it and forget it type of cooking.
+Cast iron pots offer uniform heat and a set it and forget it type of cooking.
 My favorite part about Dutch Oven meals is once it goes on the fire, it’s time to chill.
 They require almost no effort once the prep is done.
 Just sit back and relax.

-In addition they open you up to a whole new level of camp cooking.
+In addition, they open you up to a whole new level of camp cooking.
 I’d like to see you make bread or biscuits on your camp stove.
 Baking is EASY in a dutch oven.
 In fact, just use your favorite recipe or a variety of ready to bake options and you’ll have the entire camp drooling over your biscuits and bread.

 - Sourdough bread – home-made of course and absolutely delicious

 - Pizza– home-made crust with toppings of your choice.
 If you think you can’t make from scratch bread and pizza dough while on the road, you’re wrong.
 I will show you how.